Arnazz10/FlappyBirdClone/README.md

-# 🐦 Flappy Bird Clone in Jav
+# 🐦 Flappy Bird Clone in Java

 This is a simple Flappy Bird clone built in Java using Swing for graphics and user interaction.
 It's a lightweight desktop version of the classic Flappy Bird game.